Exploring and Benchmarking the Planning Capabilities of Large Language Models: Introduction

-There has been some investigations of planning capabilities of LLMs stating that these models struggle with solving planning tasks~\citep{hao2023reasoning,valmeekam2023planning,valmeekam2024planbench}, In contrast, we show that LLMs, once instructed well, are capable of solving such tasks and one can reach close to accuracy of one for some scenarios.
-We run experiments on the same BlocksWorld benchmark, and on more difficult cases (more number of blocks) and similar to these works we use verifiers to compute accuracy.
+Prior works investigations the planning capabilities of LLMs, have found that these models struggle to solve planning tasks~\citep{hao2023reasoning,valmeekam2023planning,valmeekam2024planbench, kambhampati2024llms}, In contrast, we show that LLMs can be capable of solving such tasks and one can reach near-perfect accuracy for some scenarios, with certain methods.
+We run experiments on the same BlocksWorld benchmark as these prior works, and generate additional difficult cases (i.e., adding more blocks).
+Similar to these works, we also use PDDL verifiers to compute accuracy.
 See Section~\ref{sec:comparison} for details.

 \citet{xie2024travelplanner} proposed a TravelPlanner benchmark and showed GPT4-Turbo can solve some of the benchmark tasks with a success rate of $0.6\%$.
-The TripPlanner benchmark used in our work has two main differences, one is that it is not an agent environment and rather a natural language benchmark, the other is that it has unique answers due to carefully designed constraints.
-Therefore, we chose the latter for our experiments.
+The TripPlanner benchmark used in our work has two main differences: it is not an agent-based environment and rather a natural language benchmark, and it has unique answers due to carefully designed constraints.

-\citet{stechly2024chain} suggested that LLMs are not capable of generalizing their plans on BlocksWorld if one uses chain-of-thought (CoT)~\citep{wei2022chain}.
+\citet{stechly2024chain} suggests that LLMs are not capable of generalizing their plans on BlocksWorld if one uses chain-of-thought (CoT)~\citep{wei2022chain}.
 In this work we show positive results in terms of generalization performance.

 There is another line of work that uses a hybrid approach, meaning that they either use an external tool to solve the planning tasks~\citep{kambhampati2024llms,hirsch2024s}, or reformulate the problem as another task such as SMT~\citep{hao2024large} and use an external tool to solve it. \citet{lehnert2024beyond} use $A^*$ as search mechanism and a specific transformer architecture to achieve planning capability for that specific architecture.
 We differ from this line of work in that we focus on teaching LLM itself to perform the planning task.